iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 PWM Test
 ********
 The video below demonstrates the motor being successfully controlled using PWM with Mission Planner through a flight controller running ArduCopter.
-Note the startup song at the beginning and the arming song after the safety switch is armed.
+Note the startup song at the beginning and the arming song after the safety switch is armed. **Note that in the video below the motor is secured with velcro on the bottom, be sure you also secure your motors before attempting to spin them.**

 .. raw:: html